Pre and Post-Disaster Recovery for Community Organizations and Local Government

 Grants and other resources for individuals, organizations, local jurisdictions and tribes

-The Washington Emergency Management Division has compiled a selection of grants, loans, in-kind programs and other services that can be essential in restoring your community.
+The Washington Emergency Management Division has developed the Washington Recovery Resource Guide which compiles available financial, informational, material and other resources that can be essential in restoring your community.
 This guide can help you find resources both before and after an incident.
 For more information on individual opportunities, please contact each program directly.
-For general questions about the guide, please contact EMD Recovery Coordinator Quinn Butler at Quinn.Butler@mil.wa.gov.
+For general questions about the guide, please contact EMD Recovery Coordinator Kate Pedersen at Katherine.Pedersen@mil.wa.gov.